dylanfarrer/ConCluster/README.md

 // Inner node members use the prefix 'ccon_n_', and
 // provide create, delete and copy functions.
 //
-// See individual headers for futher information.
+// See individual headers for further information.

 // default cluster